Buying a Home in a New York City New Development Vs. Old: Which is Better?

 This makes the offering plan the developer’s “promise” to the buyer—on which it must deliver.

-Work with a skilled real estate attorney to go over it with a fine-tooth comb.
+Work with a skilled real estate attorney to review it with a fine-tooth comb.
 (Most plans are several hundred pages long.)

-The plan is also where you will find the engineer’s report, as well as things like if the developer reserves the right not to sell some of the units, which can turn it into a mixed residency of condo owners and renters—and potentially depreciate the resale value for owners.
+The plan is also where you will find the engineer’s report and things like if the developer reserves the right not to sell some of the units, which can turn it into a mixed residency of condo owners and renters—and potentially depreciate the resale value for owners.

 Other risk factors